 20 years QU-AX

-QU-AX was founded in fall 2000 – 20 years ago.
-A good opportunity to look back on 20 years of unicycle development:
+QU-AX was founded in autumn 2000, which means that it has been around for 20 years.
+This is a good opportunity to look back on 20 years of unicycle development.

 How it began: